 On the Cisco VIM Software Hub server, configure a secure registry so that the pods can obtain the container images over TLS.
 You need to provide a certificate signed by a trusted third-party CA authority and the CommonName in the certificate must match the Cisco VIM Software Hub Registry FQDN name.
+The certificate must contain a Subject Alternative Name with a DNS entry matching the Cisco VIM Software Hub Registry FQDN name.
 The sds_setup_data.yaml file has 3 fields:

-- SSL CERT FILE: Path of x509 certificate obtained from a trusted CA authority - SSL_CERT_KEY_FILE: Path of private key obtained from a trusted CA authority - SSL_CERT_CHAIN_FILE: Path of a single ssl cert chain file.
+- SSL_CERT_FILE: Path of x509 certificate obtained from a trusted CA authority - SSL_CERT_KEY_FILE: Path of private key obtained from a trusted CA authority - SSL_CERT_CHAIN_FILE: Path of a single ssl cert chain file.
 The trusted CA authority might provide you the x509 cert for your domain, intermediate x509 cert, and root CA cert.